China's Economic Growth, Its Causes, Pros, Cons, and Future

 The People's Bank of China, the nation's central bank, tightly controls the yuan to dollar value.
 It does this to manage the prices of exports to the United States.
 It wants them to be a little cheaper than those produced in America.
 It can achieve this because China's cost of living is lower than the developed world.
 By managing its exchange rate, China can take advantage of this disparity.

 China's growth has reduced poverty.
 Only 3.3 percent of the population lives below the poverty line, set at 2,300 yuan.
-China has 20 percent of the world's population.
+China contains about 20 percent of the world's population.
 As its people get richer, they will consume more.
-Companies will try to sell to this market, the largest in the world.
-They will tailor their products to Chinese tastes.
+Companies will try to sell to this market, the largest in the world, and tailor their products to Chinese tastes.

 Chinese tech companies quickly became market leaders.
 Huawei is the world's top cellular-equipment maker.
 It is quickly becoming a world leader in developing 5G technology.
 Lenovo is a world-class maker of personal computers.
-Xiami is China's No.1 smartphone brand.
+Xiami is one of China's top smartphone brands.

 Government spending created a total debt-to-GDP ratio of 260 percent.
 This includes debt held by the government, corporations, and consumers.
 Since the state owns many corporations, it must be included.
 The consumer debt may have also created an asset bubble.
 Urban housing prices have skyrocketed as low-interest rates fueled speculation.
 High growth levels have come at the cost of consumer safety.
 The public has protested pollution, food safety, and inflation.